Eran-Meir/EasyShifts/README.md

 Note: Authorization information is stored on the file system, so subsequent executions don't prompt for authorization.
 Click Accept.
 The app is authorized to access your data.

+### OAuth 2.0 scope information
+You can use the [Google Sheets API](https://developers.google.com/sheets/api/guides/authorizing) to view the auth access you need.
+For reading and writing data we'll use ```diff auth/spreadsheets``` access